junchao530/ess-site/content/english/about/departments/zoo.md

   youtube: ''

 ---
-The Electrical, Computer, and Software Engineering Students' Society at the University of Calgary is an organization committed to providing students with a variety of academic and social events to enrich their university experience inside and outside of classes.
-We strive to provide communication between the University of Calgary faculty and electrical, computer, and software engineering students.
-Additionally, we work to represent the opinions of students to other universities, and the community at large.
+The University of Calgary's Electrical, Computer, and Software Engineering Students' Society, affectionally referred to as ZOO, is an initiative run by students, for students.
+ZOO aims to support their undergraduate students, both academically and socially, by providing them with a variety of events to enrich their University experience.
+Through the Society, we hope assist students in clearing the gap between university and industry.

-In addition being referred to as the Electrical, Computer, and Software Engineering Students Society, our organization has also been referred to as ZOO for over two decades.

-Any enquiries for the department organization of Electrical, Computer, and Software Engineering should be directed to the relevant department employee.
-A list of contacts for the department can be found here.
+In addition to those responsibilities, ZOO serves as a liaison between the Department (ECE) and the many Electrical, Software and Computer Engineering students.
+We work hard to represent your opinions and ensure that your voices are heard.

-Any enquiries for ZOO should either be voiced in-person at the homeroom, located in ENA 106, or via email to president@zooengg.ca.
-Questions or comments regarding this site should be directed via email to webmaster@zooengg.ca.
+Any inquiries for ZOO can be voiced in-person in ENA 106, or via email to execs@zooengg.ca.
+We will attempt to answer questions to the best of are ability and if necessary, direct you to the relevant Department employee.